-Dutch suspect to be arraigned in slaying of US student
+Dutch suspect kept in custody in slaying of U.S. college student

-ROTTERDAM, Netherlands (AP) — An American psychology student and musician living in the Dutch port city of Rotterdam has been stabbed to death in her apartment and police were preparing to arraign a man suspected in the slaying, a police spokeswoman said Friday.
+ROTTERDAM, Netherlands — A suspect in the slaying of a 21-year-old American psychology student living in the Dutch port of Rotterdam appeared before a judge Friday and was ordered detained for two more weeks while the investigation continues.

+The Rotterdam Public Prosecutor’s Office tweeted that the 23-year-old suspect, whose identity hasn’t been released, was brought before an investigating judge.
+The hearing wasn’t open to the public.

-Police spokeswoman Miriam Boers confirmed that the victim was 21-year-old Sarah Papenheim, who was fatally stabbed Wednesday at her home near Erasmus University, where she had been studying since 2016.
+Sarah Papenheim, a native of Minnesota, was fatally stabbed Wednesday at her home in an apartment building near Erasmus University, where she had been studying since 2016.

-The university issued a statement saying it was shocked by her death and was taking care of students and staff.
+Rotterdam police said she died Wednesday after a stabbing in her home near the university.
+Police tried unsuccessfully to revive her after arriving at her home following reports of an argument.

 Most Read Nation & World Stories